Boykinm1/OSU-CyberSecurity-Bootcamp-2021-Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

+  FILEBEAT

-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to /etc/ansible.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include the Ubuntu-for-Elk-Stack server private IP address in lines 1106 and 1806 and the hosts file under the server part.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://104.45.211.215:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+METRICBEAT

+- Copy the metricbeat-config.yml file to /etc/ansible.
+- Update the metricbeat-config.yml file to include the Ubuntu-for-Elk-Stack server private IP address in lines 62 and 96 and the hosts file under the server part.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Run the playbook, and navigate to http://104.45.211.215:5601/app/kibana to check that the installation worked as expected.